 - Warm up the connection as much as possible.
 Find common ground wherever possible, like a mutual connection or membership in the same organization

 - Send cold pitches to companies that look like they’ll need your services.
-Rather than shooting a buck shot, try targetting your pitches to places where it makes sense and your skills match
+Rather than shooting a buck shot, try targeting your pitches to places where it makes sense and your skills match

 - Narrow your search by thinking local rather than global.
 You’re trying to get quick pickups here, so look for places that likely aren’t getting as much pitching